Matthew Fontaine Maury: American Civil War

 Maury staunchly opposed secession, but in 1860, he wrote letters to the governors of New Jersey, Pennsylvania, Delaware, and Maryland urging them to stop the momentum toward war.
-When Virginia declared secession in April 1861, Maury nonetheless resigned his commission in the U.S. Navy, choosing to fight against his country.
+When Virginia declared secession in April 1861, Maury nonetheless resigned his commission in the U.S. Navy, choosing to fight against the North.
 With the outbreak of the American Civil War, Maury joined the Confederacy.

 Upon his resignation from the U.S. Navy, the Virginia governor appointed Maury commander of the Virginia Navy.
-When this was consolidated into the Confederate Navy, Maury was made a Commander in the Confederate States Navy and appointed as chief of the Naval Bureau of Coast, Harbor, and River Defense.
-In this role, Maury helped develop the first electrically controlled naval mine, which caused havoc for U.S. shipping.
-He had experience with transatlantic cable and electricity flowing through wires underwater when working with Cyrus West Field and Samuel Finley Breese Morse.
-The naval mines, called torpedoes at that time, were similar to present-day contact mines and were said by the Secretary of the Navy in 1865 "to have cost the Union more vessels than all other causes combined."
+When this was consolidated into the Confederate Navy, Maury was appointed Commander in the Confederate States Navy and became chief of the Naval Bureau of Coast, Harbor, and River Defense.
+In this role, Maury helped develop the first electrically controlled naval mine, which caused significant damage to U.S. shipping.
+Maury had experience with transatlantic cable and electricity flowing through wires underwater when working with Cyrus West Field and Samuel Finley Breese Morse.
+The naval mines, called torpedoes at that time, were similar to present-day contact mines and were described by the Secretary of the Navy in 1865 as "to have cost the Union more vessels than all other causes combined."

-Maury advocated for one because of the lack of a Confederate navy.
-Partly for this reason, partly because of his international reputation, and partly due to jealousy of superior officers who wanted him placed at some distance, in September 1862, he was ordered on special service to England.
+In September 1862, Maury, partly because of his international reputation, and partly due to jealousy of superior officers who wanted him placed at some distance, was ordered on special service to England.
 There, he sought to purchase and fit ships for the Confederacy and persuade European powers to recognize and support the Confederacy.
 Maury traveled to England, Ireland, and France, acquiring and fitting out ships for the Confederacy and soliciting supplies.
 Through speeches and newspaper publications, Maury unsuccessfully called for European nations to intercede on behalf of the Confederacy and help end the American Civil War.
 Maury established relations for the Confederacy with Emperor Napoleon III of France and Archduke Maximilian of Austria, who, on April 10, 1864, was proclaimed Emperor of Mexico.

 At an early stage in the war, the Confederate States Congress assigned Maury and Francis H. Smith, a mathematics professor at the University of Virginia, to develop a system of weights and measures.